 "STENOGRAPHER TROUBLES" (Vitagraph).
 Feb.
 6.-One of the funniest Bunny pictures that has come out.
 The very best Vitagraph players have good roles, and it made a houseful roar with laughter.
 Flora Finch, as the stenographer who is acceptable to the boss, John Bunny, because he thinks there will be no danger of her flirting instead of working, draws a most astonishingly farcical character.
 When Florence Turner, Bunny's rather fiery wife, got in a rage on account of her the house bellowed.
 It most surely is a picture not to be missed.
 It is full of good character and full of laughter from beginning to end.
 Such a picture will repay special advertising.

 John Bunny is the boss in an office filled with randy men.
 His stenographers are pretty flirtatous as well, and he fires three of them (Lillian Walker, the third, is particularly funny as the insolent, candy gobbling typist).
 He puts a help-wanted ad in the paper and a bunch of women gather in the office.
 Norma Talmadge, wearing wire glasses, no makeup, and a hangdog expression, sits near the door and coughs.
 Clara Kimball Young boldly strides in, surveys the applicants and laughs at them, then rousts Norma out of her chair and sits down.
 Bunny comes in and rejects them one after another (much to Clara's annoyance after she has tried flirting with him).
 He finally picks Flora Finch, and the other men in the office don't bother her.
 But she's able to work her wiles on the Boss himself!
 She hasn't counted, though, on his angry wife.
 This film is quite funny and appears to be in good condition.
-Print viewed: (online video at Thought Equity)
+Print viewed: (online video on the EYE youTube channel)

 Released February 15, 1913.
 Vitagraph.
 Director: James Young.
 Author: Eugene Mullin from a novel by Booth Tarkington.
 Cast: CKY with E.R.
 Phillips, James Morrison, Charles Chapman, Etienne Girardot, Rex Ingram.
 Held by the National Film and Television Archive, London (unconfirmed).